 Target ROAS, or target return on ad spend, is an Automated Smart Bidding strategy that allows you to set a specific goal for the return you want to generate from your ad spend.
 When running with Smart Bid Strategies, Google will "optimize for conversions or conversion value in every auction."
 This means that Google will try to get as many conversions as possible, helping you be profitable towards your goals.

 If your Google Ads account is brand new, stick with Manual CPC.
-The number of conversions you need to switch to an automated bidding strategy is at least 30, preferably 50.
+You need at least 30 conversions to switch to an automated bidding strategy, preferably 50.
 Google needs your historical conversion data to understand which customers purchase at what costs.
-After 50 conversions, switch your bidding strategy to Maximize Conversion Value with a Target ROAS.
+After 50 conversions, switch your bidding strategy to Maximize conversion value with a target ROAS.

 Any bid adjustments that you provide will most likely be ignored.